georgwittberger/spring-boot-angularjs-demo/README.md

 - Minify the produced JavaScript files
 - Copy the HTML and JavaScript files to the `static` folder of the Maven output directory

-Once the Grunt build has finished the compiled resources of the AngularJS app are located in `target/classes/static` and so they packaged into the JAR file along with the Spring Boot application classes.
+Once the Grunt build has finished the compiled resources of the AngularJS app are located in `target/classes/static` and so they are packaged into the JAR file along with the Spring Boot application classes.

 ## License ##